Immain/AWS-EC2-Deployment/README.md

 ### Step Two: Create an AWS EC2 Key Pair
 ---
+> [!IMPORTANT]
+> Make sure that you select the correct region in AWS before creating your Key Pair or you will receive an error.

 1. Navigate to **aws.amazon.com**, login, and then click on **"AWS Management Console"**